 Just playing around?

-In addition to formal classes and performances, SAS provides students with a multitude of opportunities to just get together and enjoy making music or creating scenes.
+In addition to formal classes and performances, SAS provides students with a multitude of opportunities to just get together and enjoy making music or creating art.
 Slip away to the Chapel to play quietly by yourself or join a few friends to jam on one of the house porches.
-When you're ready to share your talents, sign up for Creative Expression Assembly, a quarterly opportunity for students to perform for the most appreciative and supportive audience on the planet.
+Spend time in the clay or art studios on the weekend.